bediakolab/pyInterferometry/README.md

 ## Common Issues
 If you see a runtime error saying main thred is not in the main loop, its from matplotlib's backend not being thread safe.
 Please adjust the backend in the import statements.
-I had included matplotlib.use('Qt5Agg') when running in serial and showing plots/debugging and matplotlib.use('Agg') when running in parallel and saving plots.
+I had included matplotlib.use('Qt5Agg') when running in serial and showing plots with user input and matplotlib.use('Agg') when running in parallel and saving plots.
 Can be architecture specfic.